medcomdk/dk_MunicipalityObservationResults/input/pagecontent/index.md

 ## Introduction
 This implementation guide (IG) is provided by MedCom to describe the use of FHIR ®© in message based exchange of HomeCare Observations between the general practitioner and homecare.

-This IG contains profiles for MedCom HomeCareObservations (Dansk: KommunalePrøvesvar) which is used to
+This IG contains profiles for MedCom HomeCareObservations (Dansk: KommunalePrøvesvar) which is used to exchange results from perforemed HomeCare Observations.

 ### HomeCareObservations